capucine-chapel/capucine-chapel.github.io/content/workingpaper/EuropeGreenSatisfaction/index.md

 ---
-title: "What drives urban green satisfaction in major European cities?
-A life satisfaction approach"
+title: "Urban Green Satisfaction in European Cities: The Role of Availability, Accessibility, and Their Evolution"
 authors:
 - admin
 - Sophie Legras